Panel Discussion on Advancing Animal-Human Translational Science (TIPS 2018)

 This panel discussion was part of the 2018 Technology in Psychiatry Summit, an event sponsored by the McLean Institute for Technology in Psychiatry, which occurred November 1-2, 2018 at Harvard Medical School, Boston, Massachusetts.

-Bill Carlezon, PhD, is the chief of the Phyllis and Jerome Lyle Rappaport Center of Excellence in Basic Neuroscience Research and director of the Behavioral Genetics Laboratory at McLean Hospital.
+Bill Carlezon, PhD, is the chief of the Jerry and Phyllis Rappaport Center of Excellence in Basic Neuroscience Research and director of the Behavioral Genetics Laboratory at McLean Hospital.
 Dr. Carlezon is primarily interested in the biological basis and treatment of psychiatric illness, specifically nature/nurture issues as they relate to the brain and the basic processes by which the brain develops and is modified in response to experience.
 He has won numerous awards for his research, including the Presidential Early Career Award for Scientists and Engineers (George W. Bush), the Waletzky Award for Innovative Research in Drug Addiction and Alcoholism (Society for Neuroscience), and serves as editor-in-chief of the journal Neuropsychopharmacology.

 Sandeep “Bob” Datta, MD, PhD, is an associate professor of Neurobiology at Harvard Medical School.
 His lab focuses on understanding how sensory cues—particularly odors—are detected by the nervous system, and how the brain transforms information about the presence of salient sensory cues into patterns of motivated action.
 Dr. Datta has received the prestigious NIH New Innovator Award, the Burroughs Welcome Career Award in the Medical Sciences, the Alfred P. Sloan Research Fellowship, the Searle Scholars Award, the Vallee Young Investigator Award, and the McKnight Endowment Fund Scholar Award, and has been named a fellow of the National Academy of Science/Kavli Scholars program